 4. Check Your 4k TV & Streaming Media Player

-That’s it!
+With 2160p (4k) content you should notice an improvement in sharpness and detail compared to 1080p (Full HD) and 1080i/720p (HD) resolutions.
 Movies Anywhere is sure to be getting a lot more use as UltraViolet closes and digital redemption codes will need to be redeemed somewhere.
 Of course, you always use iTunes, Google, Vudu, and other services to redeem a title.
 But, it’s nice to have one central platform to rely on.